syne-tune/syne-tune/docs/source/tutorials/developer/first_example.rst

 --------------

-Recall from `Basics of Syne Tune <../basics/README.html>`__ that an HPO experiment is run as interplay between a *back-end* and a *scheduler*, which is orchestrated by the :class:`~syne_tune.Tuner`.
-The back-end starts, stops, pauses, or resumes training jobs and relays their reports.
+Recall from `Basics of Syne Tune <../basics/README.html>`__ that an HPO experiment is run as interplay between a *backend* and a *scheduler*, which is orchestrated by the :class:`~syne_tune.Tuner`.
+The backend starts, stops, pauses, or resumes training jobs and relays their reports.
 A *trial* abstracts the evaluation of a hyperparameter *configuration*.
 There is a diverse range of schedulers which can be implemented in Syne Tune, some examples are: